Eddie spent 35 years in the automotive business with Honda. He is an ASE certified master technician and has bruised knuckles to prove it.

-If you want to have a professional looking job, you need to be detailed when cleaning your interior.
-Pay attention to all the little nooks and crannies in you interior.
+If you want to have a professional-looking job, you need to be detailed when cleaning your interior.
+Pay attention to all the little nooks and crannies in your interior.
 Before starting, consider:

 - If you're having a hard time reaching the dirt in the small cracks, use an old toothbrush, or a new one—they're cheap enough and if you go to the dentist regularly like me you probably have a bunch of extras laying around.
 Use it to move the dust and dirt out of the cracks while vacuuming it up at the same time.

 - I recommend using a window cleaner on all interior parts to help attract the dust.
-You can also use the window cleaner on the plastic instruments panels.
-Keep the keep off when cleaning your dash so you don't hit any buttons that change preset setting on your instruments.
+You can also use the window cleaner on the plastic instrument panels.
+Be careful when cleaning your dash so you don't hit any buttons that change preset settings on your instruments.

 Now, to clean the interior: